-Text messaging has produced an entirely new register which Martin Joos could never have foreseen.
-SMS messages were originally restricted to 160 characters and were time consuming to enter due to the nature of the keypads.
+Text messaging has produced an entirely new register that Martin Joos could never have foreseen.
+SMS messages were originally restricted to 160 characters and were time-consuming to enter due to the nature of the keypads.

 As a result, we all started using abbreviations, acronyms, new spellings and then emojis to shorten our messages.
 Punctuation flew out of the window and a whole new linguist style emerged which is generally referred to as textspeak.

 People don’t write letters anymore!
 Most of us default to SMS messages and social media posts as a means of communication.
 This has led to textspeak migrating into common usage and making it harder for everyone to choose an appropriate linguistic style to adopt in more formal circumstances.

 Why is it difficult for native English speakers to master registers?

 Unlike many languages, English does not have both formal and informal pronouns.
 There are no informal alternatives to “you”.
 This wasn’t always the case as English previously featured the informal “thou” but this has been dropped from the language over time.

 Native English speakers who do not speak another language will never have faced having to choose between formal and informal pronouns.
 This makes it harder for them to perceive the contexts in which they should employ a more formal style of speech.

 Why is it important to know which style to adopt?

 Most native English speakers understand that there are different linguistic styles.
 But some are more adept than others at choosing the right register for any given situation.
 Such linguistic gymnastics come easier to those who have benefitted from a good education or diverse life experiences.